 At Seri Manop & Doyle our lawyers provide foreign investors advice and assistance concerning all aspects of foreign investment in Thailand including restrictions on activities foreign businesses may engage in, applying for and obtaining Board of Investment promotion as well as company registrations.

-Foreign investment in Thailand is generally governed by the Foreign Business Act BE 2542 (1999) and the Investment Promotion Act BE 2520 (1977).
+Foreign investment in Thailand is generally governed by the Foreign Business Act and the Investment Promotion Act.

 In restricted businesses under the Foreign Business Act, a foreign owned company or an overseas company is required to obtain the foreign business license prior to commencing business operations.

-Seri Manop & Doyle help investors considering which business structure would best suit their needs therefore securing their investment in Thailand.
+Seri Manop & Doyle advises investors with regard to these rules and which business structure would best suit their needs.

 1. Establishment of Branch Office, Representative and Regional Offices

 Seri Manop & Doyle can advise clients regarding office characteristics and conditions to be met to be legally established prior to assisting clients to prepare the paperwork and complete the registration with the relevant authority.

 The activities of a representative office are limited to the following: